Understanding food labels

 Don’t be fooled:

-• Producers don’t need to do anything after receiving permission from the USDA to include “humanely raised” on their packaging, as the USDA does not perform onsite inspections for this purpose.
-So if this is really important to you, then stick with a third-party humane verifier.
+• Producers don’t need to do anything after receiving USDA permission, so if this is really important to you, stick with a third-party humane verifier.

 What it means:

-• However, products with the American Grassfed label label indicate that the cows, sheep and goats had continuous access to pasture and a diet of 100% forage.
+• However, products with the American Grassfed label indicate that the ruminating animals had continuous access to pasture and a diet of 100% forage.
 Cage confinement, hormones and all antibiotics are expressly prohibited by the organization.

 Don’t be fooled: